rcabanasdepaz/rcabanasdepaz.github.io/bio.md

 ---
 ## positions

+- 2018-. **Associate professor** in the Department of the Computer Science at Aalborg University (Copenhagen Campus - Denmark).
-- 2018- . **Assistant professor** in the Department of the Mathematics at the University of Almería (Spain).
+- 2018-2021. **Assistant professor** in the Department of the Mathematics at the University of Almería (Spain).
 - 2017-2018. **Senior Researcher** in the Department of the Mathematics at the University of Almería (Spain).
 - 2014-2016. **Post-Doc Researcher** in the Department of Computer Science at NTNU (Norway).
 - 2009-2013. **Post-Doc Researcher** in the Department of Computer Science at University of Granada (Spain).